SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 #### Too many requests

-You can use the [UI5 Build Tooling](https://github.com/SAP/ui5-tooling) to bundle and minimize all relevant component files by creating a component-preload file.
+You can use the [UI5 Tooling](https://sap.github.io/ui5-tooling/) to bundle and minimize all relevant component files by creating a component-preload file.

 If you're using OpenUI5 apps with grunt as a web server, you can use the `openui5_preload` task; for more information see [Optimizing OpenUI5/SAPUI5 Apps](http://scn.sap.com/community/developer-center/front-end/blog/2015/02/18/optimizing-openui5-apps) in the SAPUI5 Developer Center on SAP SCN.